“BALANCE OF THE SOUL”

 Shray’s bronze sculptures are more than inanimate works of art.
 The bronze sculptors’ graceful forms reach out with emotion that touches and moves people- sometimes to tears.
 Although there is nothing quite as powerful as being in the physical presence of fine sculpture, you are invited to stroll Shray’s online gallery to view work that critics and collectors alike call “moving and timeless.”

-Please click on the links in the dropdown above to enjoy the online collection.
+Please click on the buttons to the left of your screen to enter and enjoy the online collection.

 Romanian sculptor Constantin Brancusi (1876-1957) once noted, “In art, one does not aim for simplicity; one achieves it unintentionally as one gets closer to the real meaning of things.”